iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 ## Running Aptardi workflow

 ### Input & pre-processing
-An example sample sheet is available at `samplesheet.csv`. `samplesheet.csv` can contain multiple entries, where each row in the samplesheet has four
+An example sample sheet is available at `samplesheet.csv`. `samplesheet.csv` can contain multiple entries, where each row in the samplesheet has two
 columns:

 - sample: name of the sample for logs (e.g control_replicate1)